You pressed Escape. Suit yourself.

 In which Essay Daily asked “What Happened on June 21st” and I provided 20 years of personal answers

-Geoff Dyer, after reading through one of his old journals, wrote, “How funny to end up being one’s own biographer, to have to resort to the kind of research required by writing someone else’s life”—easy for me because I’ve kept a record of every day of my life for over twenty years—bam!
+Geoff Dyer, after reading through one of his old journals, wrote, “How funny to end up being one’s own biographer, to have to resort to the kind of research required by writing about someone else’s life”—easy for me because I’ve kept a record of every day of my life for over twenty years—bam!

 🏆 Anthologized in What Happened on June 21st (New Michigan Press, 2018)